 Persons claiming to own 94.16% of our Series B preferred stock filed a complaint against us in the Delaware Court of Chancery, in Cedarview Opportunities Master Fund, L.P., et al. v.
 Spanish Broadcasting System, Inc. (Del.Ct.Ch.
 C.A.
 No. 2017-0785-AGB), on November 2, 2017, which was subsequently amended.
 The amended complaint (the "Preferred Holder Complaint") alleges counts for breach of contract, breach of the implied covenant of good faith and fair dealing and specific performance regarding the Certificate of Designations in connection with a forbearance agreement we entered into with certain Noteholders on May 8, 2017 (the "Forbearance Agreement") and breach of our Third Amended and Restated Certificate of Incorporation (the "Charter") and for a declaratory judgment regarding the validity of a provision of the Charter regarding the foreign ownership issue we describe in greater detail under the heading "Our Continued Recapitalization and Restructuring Efforts-Foreign Ownership Issue" in our Annual Report.
 Specifically, it alleges that the Forbearance Agreement (which expired on May 31, 2017) and certain payments pursuant thereto were barred by the Certificate of Designations due to the existence of a "Voting Rights Triggering Event" under the Certificate of Designations because, among other things, the forbearance agreement allegedly constituted a "de facto" extension or refinancing of the Notes.
 The Preferred Holder Complaint alleges that SBS breached the Charter by suspending certain rights of the Series B preferred stockholders, and that Section 10.4 of the Charter is overbroad and thus invalid as a matter of Delaware law.
-The complaint requests relief including, among other things, an order interpreting and enforcing the Certificate of Designations, preventing us from making any additional payments on the Notes and requiring us to redeem the Series B preferred stock at face value plus accrued dividends (or approximately \$168.0 million as of March 31, 2018), as well as unspecified money damages and a declaration that

-Section 10.4 of the Charter is invalid.
+The complaint requests relief including, among other things, an order interpreting and enforcing the Certificate of Designations, preventing us from making any additional payments on the Notes and requiring us to redeem the Series B preferred stock at face value plus accrued dividends (or approximately \$172.9 million as of September 30, 2018), as well as unspecified money damages and a declaration that Section 10.4 of the Charter is invalid.
 This is the fourth lawsuit filed against us by holders or purported holders of our Series B preferred stock, the first three of which we successfully challenged and won.
-We believe these claims are without merit, and we intend to defend ourselves vigorously.
-We have filed a motion to dismiss these claims, for which oral argument was heard on April 12, 2018.
+We filed a motion to dismiss these claims, for which oral argument was heard on April 12, 2018.
+We received a ruling on the motion to dismiss on August 27, 2018.
+The ruling granted our motion to dismiss in part and denied it in part.
+The court dismissed the claim for breach of the implied covenant of good faith and fair dealing and dismissed the claim for specific performance (insofar as it sought a redemption of the Series B preferred stock) and dismissed the claim for a declaratory judgment regarding the Charter (insofar as it sought a declaration that Section 10.4 of the Charter is invalid on the face).
+The other claims in the Preferred Holder Complaint were not dismissed.
+We continue to believe these claims are without merit, and we intend to defend ourselves vigorously.
 However given the uncertainties inherent in litigation, there can be no assurances that we will be successful and win the current litigation.